 The operating Segments remain unchanged from those reported at 31 December 2020.
-As noted on page 22, Central Corporate Costs continue to be disclosed as a separate column within the Segmental note.
+Central Corporate Costs continue to be disclosed as a separate column within the Segmental note.

 Segmental performance for the periods to H1 2021, H1 2020 and Full Year 2020 were as follows: